 Did you know you can appeal against the consul’s/ambassador’s decision within 14 days from the date of collecting the passport?

 Yes, that’s right.
-If you don’t agree with their decision on your visa refusal, you can submit an appeal to the embassy.
+If you disagree with their decision on your visa refusal, you can submit an appeal to the embassy.

 If you think you have done everything right from the beginning and you should get the visa, you can write an appeal letter and submit it to the embassy within 14 days.

-Hello everyone, my name is Ashish and today I am going to walk you through the process of writing an appeal letter for the Poland work visa rejection.
+Hello everyone, my name is Ashish, and today I will walk you through writing an appeal letter for the Poland work visa rejection.

 This appeal letter can also work for you if you got a student visa rejection, Schengen visa rejection, or Poland visit visa rejection.

-I am going to divide the letter into 6 parts and explain what should you write in which section of the letter.
+I will divide the letter into 6 parts and explain what you should write in which section of the letter.